developer-portal/content/tech/languages/python/scipy.md

 [NumPy](http://www.numpy.org/) is a high performance Python library providing fast multidimensional arrays featuring vector operations.

-NumPy can be installed in Fedora simply by
+NumPy can be installed in Fedora by typing:

 ```bash
 $ sudo dnf install python3-numpy
 ```

 What are vector operations?
-Those which are applied on multiple values at once, see:
+The ones which are applied on multiple values at once:

 ```python
 >>> import numpy as np